TomPace101/nanopore_diffusion/new_notes.md

 # New Features/Improvements

-_DESIGN ISSUE_ Paths: you never know if it will be a locator, path, or string.

-One idea was to try to switch all locator rendering to the late method.
-The challenge is that sometimes you're working with locators that belong to a different request.
-So you've got to watch out for that, and have access to the request, not just its locators.
-(This is actually closer to the way it worked before: ParameterSet has methods for constructing file paths.)
-Maybe it won't work, but you can try.

-But does that really resolve the issue?
-Render-at-point-of-use will work for the locator-to-path step.
-But still I don't know if I have a path or a string.
-I can assume it's a string, but then I can never use paths.
-I can cast it to a path, but that might be redundant.
-Right now, there are possible cases where the code requires one or the other, but there isn't a conversion done.
-How do we systematically find such cases?
-You could do this:
-- render to make sure you have a path or string
-- then case to path or string, as needed.
-But that's tedious.
-And prone to being forgotten.

-How about this: `request.render` always returns a Path.
-If the argument is a locator, it calculates its path from the request's name.
-If the argument is a string, it's converted to a Path.
-Then, when you need a string, you cast it.
-This is now implemented.

 _FEATURE_ run with doit without dodo.
 See old notes about this.
 This requires digging into doit and copying out some of its code.